limix/lim/doc/tutorial/qtl_analysis.rst

 QTL Analysis
 ------------

-We have support for both Normal and Binomial phenotype likelihoods.
+We have support for Normal, Bernoulli, Binomial, and Poisson phenotypes (i.e., residual noise).
 The scan functions described bellow return an instance of :func:`lim.genetics.qtl.LikelihoodRatioTest` from which p-values, candidate effect sizes, log marginal likelihoods, and other statistics can be retrieved.